oracle-livelabs/database/23cfree/create-views/create-views.md

 ## Task 1: Create the duality views

 1. Create the `GENRES_DV` duality view.
 You can either click the trash to clear the worksheet or delete what is there before pasting the code below.
-Click the **Run** button.
+Copy the sql below and click **Run Statement**

     ```
     <copy>